kbgassaway/DADA/final.md

 <br>

 This code did not work on the sign-up page, so I went back to the decode Base64 page.
-Once I decoded the code, I went back to the sign-up page and successfully signed up to HTB!
+Once decoded, I went back to the sign-up page and successfully signed up to HTB!
 Once you have successfully created your invite code, you may create a user account.
 Don't worry, you won't have to create your own invite code each time you want to login.

 ![loginCongrats](loginCongrats.JPG)
 <br>

-Before you get started, it's important that you read the rules so that you don't get into any legal trouble.
+#### Before you get started, it's important that you read the rules so that you don't get into any legal trouble.
 It's also highly recommended that you use a virtual machine and vpn using the provided connection pack as HTB cannot gaurentee that the site or the files contain no malicious content.
 The vm I built runs Ubuntu using VirtualBox.
 <br><br><br>